 The two bronze lions that flank the Michigan Avenue entrance were made for the Art Institute's opening at its current location in 1893.
 They were a gift from Mrs. Henry Field, sister-in-law to Marshall Field.
 They have unofficial "names," given to them by their sculptor, Edward Kemeys, that are more like designations.
 You'll notice that the lions are not identical and thus are named for their poses: The south lion "Standing in an Attitude of Defiance," while the north lion is "On the Prowl."

-DIANA THE HUNTER HISTORY
+DIANA GODDESS OF THE HUNT HISTORY

 Diana was commissioned by architect Stanford White as a weather-vane for the tower of Madison Square Garden, a theater-and-dining complex at 26th Street and Madison Avenue in Manhattan.
 He talked his friend Augustus Saint-Gaudens into creating it at no charge, and picked up the cost of materials.
 Model Julia "Dudie" Baird posed for the body of the statue.
 Its face is that of Davida Johnson Clark, Saint-Gauden's long-time model and mother of his illegitimate son Louis.